andrew867/LuxPower-Advanced/README.md

 :
 ```
 ## Custom LUX Sensors for ACS Systems.
-Intended to replace the two existing sensor code.
+Intended to replace the two existing sensor codes.
 However, there's a new name to prevent conflict.
 - platform: template
   sensors:
     lux_new_home_consumption: